goharbor/harbor/docs/user_guide.md

    * **View log:** The scanning task failed to complete.
 Click **View Log** link to view the related logs.
    * **Complete:** The scanning task completed successfully.

-   If the process completes successfully, the result indicates the total number of vulnerabilities found for each severity level, and the number of fixable vulnerabilities.
+   If the process completes successfully, the result indicates the overall severity level, with the total number of vulnerabilities found for each severity level, and the number of fixable vulnerabilities.

    ![Scan result](img/scan-result.png)